JohnJoseph2019/Pet-Care/README.md

 ## Overview

-**PetCare** This is an app for pet owners that need a babysitter for there pets on that day.
+**PetCare** This is an app for pet owners that need a babysitter for there pets.
 Basically in this app you are able to book an appointment to any PetCarer that is available and once is book you are all set.
-In this app you are able to add all your pets that need a sitter .
+In this app you are able to add all your pets that need a sitter.
 Also you can checkout our database of all our sitters with basic information that you might find handy for contact.

 <br>